plasma-umass/coverup-eval/README.md

 ## Obtaining a Local Copy
 This repository includes [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-When cloning it, you should pass in the `--recurse-submodules` option, as in:
+When cloning it, you should pass in the `--recurse-submodules` option:
 ```
     git clone --recurse-submodules git@github.com:plasma-umass/coverup-eval
     cd coverup-eval